 Scott explained that he wanted to do an experiment during the climb.
 He wanted volunteers to wipe one foot each night with alcohol, and put a special prescription antiperspirant on the other foot.
 He wanted to see whether the foot with the antiperspirant would be noticeably dryer or warmer.
 Everyone volunteered to participate.

 During the meeting, Steve got a phone call from Jack, a former AAI guide.
-Jack and a partner had just done the very first ascent of "The Elevator Shaft," a very technical ice climb on a smaller peak near Mt.
-McKinley.
+Jack and a partner had just done the very first ascent of "The Elevator Shaft," a very technical ice climb on a smaller peak near Denali.
 Many other climbers had failed on this climb.

 Day 2 Monday 6-5